caidingding233/ginatpig/README.md

 # gaintpig
-the first application made by a guy that did not how to code and the ChatGPT
+the first application made by a guy that did not how to code with ChatGPT